ckesanapalli/davidschirduan.github.io/_posts/2018-10-26-blogpocalypse.md

 If that sounds like a lot of work...well it is!
 It's a lot harder than clicking "+1", or sharing within a community.
 Blogs won't work for everyone, just like G+ didn't work for everyone.

+Some great additional tips via [Brendan S](https://plus.google.com/u/0/106896777766399569820):

+> As a side note, I’d mention two other factors:

+> 1) Being conscientious about reference and attribution helps build a community of ideas.
+Mention other people, give credit, include links to other sites that influenced you.
+Not only is this nice, it also helps your reader see the web of history in the ideas.
+And it helps you catch reinvention of the wheel.

+> 2) Be prepared for other people to run with your ideas if you workshop them publicly.

-But I'm excited to try something different.
+I'm excited to try something different.
 Something deeper than just another social network.

 Thanks for reading, and I hope to see your ideas floating around the blogosphere!